Gerry Gray (soccer): International career

 Gray was a member of the national youth team that played in the 1979 FIFA World Youth Championship in Japan.
 He made his senior debut on 15 September 1980 for Canada in a 4–0 victory against New Zealand in a friendly match in Vancouver.
 Gray earned a total of 35 caps, scoring 2 goals, one of which came via a stunning free kick versus Mexico in a 1982 World Cup qualifier in Mexico City.

-He represented Canada in 11 FIFA World Cup qualification matches and played in two of Canada's games at the 1986 FIFA World Cup finals, the country's only appearance at a World Cup finals.
+He represented Canada in 11 FIFA World Cup qualification matches and played in two of Canada's games at the 1986 FIFA World Cup finals, the country's first appearance at a World Cup finals.
 He also played for Canada at the 1984 Olympics.

 His final appearance came in a 0–2 defeat in a March 1991 North American Nations Cup match against the United States in Torrance, California.

 He was named Mississauga's Professional Athlete of the Year in 1980, and he was inducted into the Mississauga Sports Hall of Fame in 1995.